Bulk versus surface: Nonuniversal partitioning of the topological magnetoelectric effect: Introduction

-Our explicit calculations employ a model that can describe both AFM and non-magnetic layered materials, and for each case can support ground states characterized by a trivial or non-trivial $\mathbb{Z}_{2}$ index.
-The model provides a realistic description of A-type AFM TIs, similar to the paradigmatic AFM TI MnBi$_2$Te$_4$ (MBT) \cite{Otrokov_2017,Otrokov2019,Li2019_theory,Deng2020,Chowdhury_2019,Deng_2020,Ge2020,Wimmer2021,MBT_Review_2021,bernevig2022progress}, but is simplified in a way that is convenient for explicit inclusion of magnetic fields that are parallel to the stacking axis \cite{Lei2020}.
+Our explicit calculations employ a model that can describe both nonmagnetic and AFM layered materials, and for each case can support ground states characterized by a trivial or nontrivial $\mathbb{Z}_{2}$ index.
+The model provides a realistic description of A-type AFM TIs, similar to the paradigmatic AFM TI MnBi$_2$Te$_4$ \cite{Otrokov_2017,Otrokov2019,Li2019_theory,Deng2020,Chowdhury_2019,Deng_2020,Ge2020,Wimmer2021,MBT_Review_2021,bernevig2022progress}, but is simplified in a way that is convenient for explicit inclusion of magnetic fields that are parallel to the stacking axis \cite{Lei2020}.
 We use a continuum version of this model to calculate electronic charge distributions across thin films and a lattice regularized version to address the topological magnetoelectric response of bulk crystals.
-As illustrated in Fig.~\ref{fig:anormalous_LLs} (a), our thin film calculations show that the magnetic field induced dipole moment arises entirely from the model's anomalous $\mathcal{N}=0$ Landau level subspace, the dynamics of which are governed by a generalized Su-Schrieffer-Heeger (SSH) Hamiltonian.
-Because the wavefunctions of the $\mathcal{N} \neq 0$ Landau levels are symmetric across the thin film, as illustrated in Fig.~\ref{fig:anormalous_LLs} (b) and (c), they do not contribute to the magnetic-field induced polarization.
-The absence of an interior polarization in the non-magnetic case is illustrated schematically in Fig.~\ref{fig:anormalous_LLs} (b), and its presence in the AFM case in Fig.~\ref{fig:anormalous_LLs} (c).
+As illustrated in Fig.~\ref{fig:anormalous_LLs}(a), our thin film calculations show that the magnetic field induced dipole moment arises entirely from the model's anomalous $\mathcal{N}=0$ Landau level (LL) subspace, the dynamics of which are governed by a generalized Su-Schrieffer-Heeger (SSH) Hamiltonian.
+Because the $\mathcal{N} \neq 0$ LL eigenfunctions are symmetric across the thin film, as illustrated in Figs.~\ref{fig:anormalous_LLs}(b) and \ref{fig:anormalous_LLs}(c), they do not contribute to the magnetic field induced dipole moment.
+The absence of a dipole moment in the interior of a nonmagnetic film is illustrated schematically in Fig.~\ref{fig:anormalous_LLs}(b), and its presence in an AFM film in Fig.~\ref{fig:anormalous_LLs}(c).